 For a child three years of age and above and whose parents reside 100 miles or less apart, the law presumes that the standard possession order set forth in the Family Code provides the reasonable minimum possession of a child for a parent named as a possessory conservator or a joint managing conservator.

 This is the typical possession schedule in child custody cases for a possessory conservator or the joint managing conservator who is not the child’s custodial parent.

 Under the standard possession order, the possessory conservator or noncustodial joint managing conservator shall have possession of the child on the first, third, and fifth weekends of each month, beginning on Friday at 6:00 p.m. (or after school is dismissed) and ending at 6:00 p.m. on the following Sunday; and on Thursdays of each week during the regular school term beginning at 6:00 p.m. and ending at 8:00 p.m.
 There are additional provisions governing possession during holidays, birthdays, and summer vacation.

 This is the default possession schedule under the Family Code.
-However, parents are allowed to negotiate a customized schedule that is more compatible with their needs and schedules.
+However, a lawyer can negotiate a customized child custody schedule that is more compatible with their needs and schedules.
 Courts will generally adopt a schedule that is the product of negotiation between the parties.